 with a knowledgeable and experienced broadband consultant

-that narrowed the field down to XO and ACC Business.
+that narrowed the field down to ACC Business and Broadwing.

 which is stable, reliable, and not much more than I was

 Thursday May 15, 2014,

 07:13 am ET

 SALT LAKE CITY, Utah, May.
 15 /Patrick Oborn/ --

 Higher productivity for small to medium sized businesses is just around the corner thanks

 to commercial grade broadband services that are now being delivered at a fraction of their